FlexDealer/search-light/README.md

 SearchLight
 ===========

-JavaScript searching and filtering with an easy to read interface
+JavaScript searching and filtering with an easy to read interface and a focus on speed and low memory usage.

 Installation
 ------------